 In Kanban flow is optimized.
-There is flow in the process when items on the Kanban board are constantly being shifted from step to step.
+There is flow in the process when items on the Kanban board hardly stop.
 A good flow can be measured with lead time or the delivery time.

 Terms regarding flow:

 - Lead time: time needed to deliver one item - Work in Progress: the sum of all the work (measured in items, hours, story points etc) currently in the process - Cycle time: the amount of work (measured in items, hours, story points etc) a team delivers per time unit